sebasjm/antlr/README.txt

 3.0ea7 -

+* DOT diagrams didn't show escaped char properly.

+* Char literals are now "a" not 'a'.
+This rendered most of my unit tests unreadable due to escaping doublequote in Java strings, but it is the the right thing to do for grammars.
+One text (char/string) specifier.

 * action syntax changed "@scope::actionname {action}" where scope defaults to "parser" if parser grammar or combined grammar, "lexer" if lexer grammar, and "treeparser" if tree grammar.
 The code generation targets decide